Icinga/icinga2/doc/8-migration.md

       check_command                     my-ping-check!100.0,20%!500.0,60%
     }

-While you could manually migrate this like (Please note the new generic command arguments and default argument values!):
+While you could manually migrate this like (please note the new generic command arguments and default argument values!):

     object CheckCommand "my-ping-check" {
       import "plugin-check-command"